solaritygh/horizon-assets/README.md

 # horizon-assets
-assets for the minecraft client nexus (in development)
+assets for the minecraft client horizon (in development)